isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_ccle/cases_get.rst

 	:widths: 50, 10, 50

-	aliquots[], list, "List of barcodes of aliquots taken from this patient." clinical_data, nested object, "The clinical data about the patient." clinical_data.case_barcode, string, "Case barcode."
+	aliquots[], list, "List of barcodes of aliquots taken from this patient."

-	clinical_data.case_gdc_id, string, "The GDC assigned id for the case" clinical_data.disease_code, string, "The short name for the type of disease" clinical_data.endpoint_type, string, "Which type of GDC Case API was used, either legacy or current" clinical_data.gender, string, "Text designations that identify gender." clinical_data.hist_subtype, string, "Text term for a more specific definition of the histology" clinical_data.histology, string, "Text term for the structural pattern of cancer cells used to define a microscopic diagnosis." clinical_data.program_name, string, "Project name, e.g. 'TCGA'."
-	clinical_data.project_short_name, string, "Tumor type abbreviation, e.g. 'BRCA'. "
-	clinical_data.sample_barcode, string, "The barcode assigned by TCGA to a sample from a Participant." clinical_data.sample_gdc_id, string, "The GDC assigned id for the sample" clinical_data.sample_type, string, "The type of the sample tumor or normal tissue cell or blood sample provided by a participant." clinical_data.site_primary, string, "Text term that describes the anatomic site of the tumor or disease." clinical_data.source, string, "The source institution the cell line was obtained from" clinical_data.summary_file_count, integer, "The count of files associated with the sample" samples[], list, "List of barcodes of samples taken from this patient."
+	samples[], list, "List of barcodes of samples taken from this patient."